 Your PCI DSS Compliance Journey with Okta

-In 2018, Okta announced our commitment to support customers who use Okta to protect cardholder data environments by releasing Okta’s PCI DSS SAQ-D AOC.
-Now Okta is going a step further: Okta’s PCI DSS SAQ-D has now been assessed by a QSA and is available to download.
-To access the PCI DSS SAQ-D AOC, Okta administrators of current customers must login to the Okta Help Center.
+In 2018, Okta announced our commitment to support customers who use Okta to protect cardholder data environments by releasing Okta’s PCI DSS SAQ-D AOC for Okta’s IDaaS service.
+Currently, Okta’s PCI DSS SAQ-D is assessed by a QSA and is available to download.
+To access the PCI DSS SAQ-D AOC for Okta’s IDaaS service, Okta administrators of current customers must login to the Okta Help Center.
 Prospective customers interested in accessing the AOC should reach out to their Okta representative.

-In this document, we’ll share more information on these assessments and also discuss how you can use the Okta Identity Cloud to comply with PCI DSS v3.2.
+In this document, we’ll share more information on these assessments and also discuss how you can use the Okta Identity Cloud to comply with PCI DSS v3.2.1.